longlife52/project_final3_long_lisa/README.md

 Took me a while to get the jQuery plugin  [Backstretch](http://www.jquery-backstretch.com/) to work.
 My issue was with a background/background-color on the body.
 Once I removed it in CSS, I was golden.

+Hooray!
+I used Bower for the first time to download + install a jQuery plugin called [Lazy Load](http://www.appelsiini.net/projects/lazyload) which was super easy to get up and running.

 ## Deductions
 I have reviewed the list of deductions for this project and in the syllabus.